-Accurate small business accounting is the difference between (startup) life and death, and ignorance of an out-of-control burn rate is one of the top symptoms of a company in trouble.
+Accurate small business accounting is the difference between (startup) life and death, and an out-of-control burn rate is one of the top symptoms of a company in trouble.
 Paul Graham, the founder of Y-Combinator, once said that “When startups die, the official cause of death is always either running out of money or a critical founder bailing,” and although we can’t help with your founder relationships (though we do know a good couples counselor who might help), we can definitely offer guidance for preventing the former by helping you manage your startup spending.
 Here’s how.

 Why Burn Rates Matter (Especially for Small Businesses)

 Burn rate refers to the change in the amount of cash a company has over a specific period of time (typically a month).
 For example, if a company spends $10,000 a month, their “burn rate” would be 10,000.
 The reason startups pay attention to their burn rate is simple: it helps businesses calculate how long they’ll be able to survive off of their current cash.
 When you know your burn rate as well as your total amount of cash, you’ll be able to calculate your cash runway, which is the amount of time your company can survive off of its current cash stores at its current average monthly burn rate.